annetanael/annetanael/README.md

 In the meantime, you can check some of my past work on [Substack](https://substack.com/@annemuses).

 ### Let’s chat
-Feel free to get in touch with me via social media or email.
+Have a question or just want to say hi?
+Get in touch with me via social media or email.

 💌 [reddit](https://www.reddit.com/user/annemuses/) / [anne.mensajes@gmail.com](mailto:anne.mensajes@gmail.com)